SMJI18/AcoustiGuard-anomaly-detection/README.md

-# AcoustiGuard — POC Results (Idea Deliberation → Early POC)
+# AcoustiGuard: POC Results (Idea Deliberation → Early POC)

 ## What this is